 “Qigong is an integration of physical postures, breathing techniques, and focused intentions.
 Qigong practices can be classified as martial, medical, or spiritual.
 All styles have three things in common: they all involve a posture, (whether moving or stationary), breathing techniques, and mental focus.”

-Because QiGong is so in-depth, it is best to learn from a book or DVD, or via the National QiGong Institute, which you can reach via the link above.
+Because QiGong is so in-depth, it is best to learn from a book or DVD, or via the National QiGong Institute.

 The best way to think of Tai Chi is as a gentle and soothing exercise that creates mental and physical well-being.

 The Tai Chi For Health Institute tells us,

 The flowing movements of tai chi contain much inner strength, like water flowing in a river, beneath the tranquil surface there is a current with immense power—the power for healing and wellness.

 If you are interested in learning Tai Chi, I highly recommend BodyWisdom Media’s Tai Chi For Beginners DVD.
 Pick up a copy here. http://amzn.to/2mQ7N7K

 - A popular alternative Taoist practice is Feng Shui, which can complement meditation to produce very highly levels of positive energy.